nginx/unit-docs/source/configuration.rst

 request fully matching a step's condition is passed to the app or the route that the step specifies.

-The :samp:`routes` object may contain a single anonymous route array:
+In its simplest form, :samp:`routes` can be a single route array:

 .. code-block:: json